- 1. Product marketing manager

 What they do

-As a product marketing manager, you’ll work on products with different teams in the company.
+Product marketing managers work on products with different teams in the company.
 You’ll create campaigns, decide where ads should run, and figure out pricing.
-You’ll also research customers’ needs and meet with clients to share marketing ideas.
+Additionally, researching customers’ needs and meeting with clients to share marketing ideas will be a core part of the job.

 How to become one